About PublicVPNList

 - Do you store logs?

 - We do not operate the VPN endpoints.
-We only protect downloads with one-time tokens and keep minimal telemetry necessary for abuse prevention.
+We only protect downloads with short-lived links and keep minimal telemetry necessary for abuse prevention.

 - Can I submit my server?